Own-Data-Privateer/hoardy-web/README.md

 - which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via HTTP;

-  server-side part of submission via HTTP uses [the simple archiving server](./simple_server/), which is tiny (less than 200 lines of code) pure-Python script that provides an HTTP interface for archival of dumps given via HTTP POST requests, it simply (optionally) compresses those dumps with gzip and saves them to disk as-is while properly reporting any errors;
+  server-side part of submission via HTTP uses [the `hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 200 lines of code) pure-Python script that provides an HTTP interface for archival of dumps given via HTTP POST requests, it simply (optionally) compresses those dumps with gzip and saves them to disk as-is while properly reporting errors;

-- anything that is remotely computationally expensive is delegated to [the `hoardy-web` tool](./tool/).
+- anything that is remotely computationally expensive is delegated to [the `hoardy-web` CLI tool](./tool/).

 Secondly, `Hoardy-Web` is built to follow "capture and archive all the things as they are now, as raw as possible, modify those archives never, convert to other formats and extract values on-demand" philosophy.